paslandau/dictionary-decompounder/readme.md

 $interfixer = new Interfixer($interfixes);
 ```

-Next, a `Decompounder` is instantiated with the dictionary and the interfixer
+Next, a `Decompounder` is instantiated with the dictionary and the interfixer as dependencies

 ```php
 // Create decompounder